You’re Not Broken. You Just Need a New Way to Begin: 7 Gentle Strength Moves You Can Do Anywhere (Beginner-Friendly & Joint-Safe)

 Move slowly and with control.

-Modifications: Start upright and limit range of motion until strength improves.
-As you get stronger you can lower the support.
+Modifications: Start upright and limit your range of motion until your strength improves.
+As you get stronger, you can lower your support.

 Progression: Add ankle weights or resistance bands.